-Prerequisite(s): HPE350(Kinesiology), HPE351(Physiology of Exercise)
+Prerequisite(s): 1 of HPE351(Physiology of Exercise), HPE451(Physiology of Exercise); HPE350(Kinesiology)

 HUM - Humanities

 Medieval Life in 12th-Century Europe

 This is the introductory course for medieval studies.
 It uses an interdisciplinary approach to study European culture during a period known as the High Middle Ages, roughly AD 1100 to 1300.
 It attempts to examine medieval culture as a complex system of thought and feeling, which includes history, religion, philosophy, literature, art, theatre, music, and food.
 It also takes an experiential approach to this material, for example, by having students and faculty attend class in academic regalia, just as they did in medieval universities.